rwynn/monstache-site/src/advanced.md

 region = "ZZZ"

 ```

+See the docs for [aws-connect](../config/#aws-connect) for the different stategies available for configuring a credential
+provider.

 Notice how the `elasticsearch-url` references the port number `443` in the connection string.
 This is because AWS makes
 your cluster available on the standard https port and not the default Elasticsearch port of `9200`.
 If you have connection